2nd West Virginia Cavalry Regiment: Kanawha Valley Campaign

 Siber's brigade moved from Raleigh Court House to Fayette Court House, which was easier to defend.
 His brigade was attacked (and briefly surrounded) by Loring on September 10, prompting a retreat toward Ohio with continuous skirmishing from Gauley Bridge to Charleston.
-The portion of the 2nd Loyal Virginia Cavalry that was not pursuing Jenkins' cavalry was involved in fighting in the region between Charleston and Fayetteville/Fayette Court House.
+The portion of the 2nd Loyal Virginia Cavalry that was not pursuing Jenkins's cavalry was involved in fighting in the region between Charleston and Fayetteville/Fayette Court House.
 Siber was assisted in his brigade's escape from Fayetteville by a 25-man detachment from the 2nd Loyal Virginia Cavalry.
 On September 12, Lieutenant George K. Weir from the regiment's Company I was killed near Fayetteville.

-After the 2nd Loyal Virginia Cavalry removed Jenkins' cavalry from the Ohio River area, it escorted Lightburn's retreating army and supplies to Ohio.
+After the 2nd Loyal Virginia Cavalry removed Jenkins's cavalry from the Ohio River area, it escorted Lightburn's retreating army and supplies to Ohio.
 Over 700 wagons were involved in this retreat.
-Lightburn and his infantry crossed the Ohio River at Ravenswood, and moved down the Ohio side of the river to Point Pleasant, Virginia.
+Lightburn and his infantry avoided potential ambushes along the Kanawha River by moving north and crossing the Ohio River at Ravenswood.
+He then moved down the Ohio side of the river to Point Pleasant, Virginia.
 Most of the 2nd Virginia did not cross the river, and camped on the Virginia side at Point Pleasant.
-Lightburn's report said "The Second Virginia Cavalry, under Colonel Paxton, did good service in keeping Jenkins' force at bay, thereby preventing an attack in our rear.
-I wish, also, to state that Colonel Paxton, with 300 men, attacked Jenkins' whole force (from 1,200 to 1,500), and drove them from Barboursville, which, no doubt, kept them from an attempt to harass our retreat."
+Lightburn's report said: The Second Virginia Cavalry, under Colonel Paxton, did good service in keeping Jenkins's force at bay, thereby preventing an attack in our rear.
+I wish, also, to state that Colonel Paxton, with 300 men, attacked Jenkins's whole force (from 1,200 to 1,500), and drove them from Barboursville, which, no doubt, kept them from an attempt to harass our retreat.

 Colonel Lightburn was replaced shortly after the retreat.
 General Cox returned to the area and reorganized the cavalry and infantry.
 The Confederate Army did not remain in Charleston, and Cox returned there on October 20, 1862.
 The 2nd Loyal Virginia Cavalry made winter quarters 12 mi away at Camp Piatt on the Kanawha River.
 Camp Piatt was strategically located at the intersection of the Kanawha River, James River, and the Kanawha Turnpike.
 Union soldiers and supplies were often moved by steamboat up the Kanawha River to this location.
 On November 16, Cox put newly promoted Brigadier General George Crook in command of the Kanawha Division.